LCA-ActivityBrowser/activity-browser/README.md

 Disable a plugin the same way you activated it.

-**:warning: Keep in mind that every data created by the plugin in a project could be erased when you disable it.**
+**:warning: Keep in mind that all data created by the plugin in a project could be erased when you disable it.**

 ## Development